 After receipt of the letter of admission to the Nursing Program, applicants must complete additional requirements to confirm and retain their place in the class.

-- Orientation: All newly admitted nursing students are required to attend the nursing orientation on the Thursday prior to the beginning of the spring semester.
+- Orientation: All newly admitted nursing students are required to attend the nursing orientation on the Thursday prior to the beginning of the semester.
 Failure to attend will forfeit admission to the program.

 - Uniforms are to be purchased from the designated provider.
 Fitting and ordering will be completed during nursing orientation.